Sepehr0Day/FIMon/README.md

 ## Contributing 🤝
 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

-## Security 🔐
-For security-related issues, please refer to the [SECURITY.md](SECURITY.md) file for instructions on reporting vulnerabilities.

 ## Contact 📬
 For questions or support, open an issue on the [GitHub repository](https://github.com/Sepehr0Day/FIMon). 🌟